 Forming a New Mexico limited liability company (LLC) is the first step to running your LLC.
 Apart from the initial registration requirements, you'll also be responsible for ongoing obligations like taxes.

 Unlike most other states, New Mexico doesn't require LLCs to file annual reports.

-All New Mexico LLCs are required to register with the New Mexico Taxation and Revenue Department (TRD) and obtain a Combined Reporting System (CRS) identification number.
-The registration can be completed online or on paper (using Form ACD-31015, Application for Business Tax Identification Number).
+All New Mexico LLCs are required to register with the New Mexico Taxation and Revenue Department (TRD) and obtain a business tax identification number.
+You can register online through Taxpayer Access Point (TAP) or by mail using Form ACD-31015 Business Tax Registration.

 The state taxes for businesses are a little complicated in New Mexico.
 If you have questions about which taxes to pay and report, you should talk to a New Mexico business or tax attorney.
 They can help you register for taxes and figure out your filing and payment obligations.

 Must file pass-through entity tax return.
 An LLC is treated as a pass-through tax entity unless the company elects to be taxed as a corporation.
 So, the LLC doesn't pay taxes but the LLC's owners (members) pay and report taxes on their share of the income on their individual returns.
 New Mexico requires pass-through entities to file an informational income tax return with the TRD.
 The return is due by the due date of your federal return for your tax year.
 If one of the LLC owners is not a New Mexico resident, you'll also need to deduct and withhold that owner's share of the income using Form RPD-41367.